apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/docs/source/resources_plugin/github.rst

 You can view this `document <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token>`_ when creating a token.

-For the specific use of resource plugins, you can see `How to use` in :doc:`./resource-plugin`
+For the specific use of resource plugins, you can see `How to use` in :doc:`resource-plugin`

 Dive Into
 ---------